 GESAMP (Group of Experts on the Scientific Aspects of Marine Environmental Protection) is a group of experts that since 1969 has advised the United Nations system on scientific aspects of marine environmental protection.
-GESAMP is presently sponsored by nine UN agencies with interests and responsibilities in marine environmental matters: IMO, FAO, UNESCO-IOC, WMO, IAEA, UN, UNEP, UNIDO and UNDP.
+GESAMP is presently sponsored by ten UN agencies with interests and responsibilities in marine environmental matters: IMO, FAO, UNESCO-IOC, WMO, IAEA, UN, UN Environment, UNIDO, UNDP and ISA.
 This joint advisory mechanism is needed first to provide a cross-sectoral, interdisciplinary, and science-based approach to international policy development in marine environmental affairs, and second to meet the practical requirement for coordination and cooperation among UN agencies.
 IMO has been appointed to represent GESAMP (Administrative Secretary) and to host the GESAMP Office for this coordination task.

-At present IMO is also the lead agency for two active Working Groups in GESAMP:
+At present IMO is also the lead agency for four active Working Groups in GESAMP:

 WG 1: EHS Working Group